Displacement energy of Lagrangian 3-spheres: Introduction

 and the displacement energy of $L$ is defined as

 If $L$ is nondisplaceable then $\mathcal{E}_{L}$ is defined to be infinity.

 By the work of Gromov \cite{G} and Chekanov \cite{Ch1,Ch2,O}, the displacement energy is closely related to the least energy of a holomorphic disk with boundary on $L$.
-Later this relation has been extended to the torsion part \cite{FOOO, FOOO4} of the Lagrangian Floer cohomology of $L$, which gives us finer estimates on the displacement energy.
+Later this relation has been extended by Fukaya-Oh-Ohta-Ono to the torsion part \cite{FOOO, FOOO4} of the Lagrangian Floer cohomology of $L$, possibly equipped with bounding cochains and deformed by bulk cycles.
+Hence it gives us finer estimates on the displacement energy.
 In this note we establish a new version of Lagrangian Floer cohomology counting more general bordered Riemann surfaces and study its torsion part.
 As an application we obtain some new estimates of the displacement energy of Lagrangian 3-spheres in a symplectic 6-manifold.

 More precisely, this new version of Lagrangian Floer theory not only counts holomorphic strips with Lagrangian boundary conditions, but also counts holomorphic strips with one interior hole, where the interior hole is mapped to another reference Lagrangian submanifold.
-In our case the reference Lagrangian is a chosen Lagrangian 3-sphere, and we expect that similar constructions should work for other Lagrangian 3-manifolds.
+Usually this reference Lagrangian is a chosen Lagrangian 3-sphere.
+This extra counting of holomorphic cylinders enables us to use certain \textit{chains} to deform the Floer theory, generalizing the notion of bulk cycles.